centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-upgrade.md

 ## Update the package

-> If you use MAP Legacy, an additional action is required on the MAP server at the end of the procedure, to apply any customization.

 1. Stop the **centreon-map-engine** service by running this command on the machine hosting the Centreon MAP service:

   ```shell
   sudo systemctl stop centreon-map-engine
   ```

-2. In order to update the Centreon MAP module using an RPM package, execute the following command:
+2. In order to update the Centreon MAP module, execute the following commands:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">